Nitrokey/nitrokey-documentation/nethsm/integration.rst

 Development and Testing
 -----------------------

+Demo Instance
+^^^^^^^^^^^^^

 A public NetHSM demo instance is available at `nethsmdemo.nitrokey.com <https://nethsmdemo.nitrokey.com/api/v1/info>`_.
 It will be reset every eight hours (CET 6:00, 14:00, 22:00).
 User "admin", password "adminadmin", unlock password "unlockunlock".

-Alternatively, you can run the NetHSM as a `Docker container <https://hub.docker.com/r/nitrokey/nethsm>`_ locally.
+Container Image
+^^^^^^^^^^^^^^^

+The container image is distributed as an OCI image.
+It can be run locally with a compatible executor, e.g. Docker or Podman.
+The image can be obtained from `Docker Hub <https://hub.docker.com/r/nitrokey/nethsm>`_.

+The container image has the following restrictions in comparison to a system on the hardware.

+* You can't set the network configuration through the REST-API.
+* You can't initiate a factory reset of the system through the REST-API.
+* You can't initiate a reboot of the system through the REST-API.
+* You can't initiate an update of the system through the REST-API.

 The container can be executed as follows.